jlo-code/NetSec-Scripts/README.md

-# pw_enc
+# PW-Encoding Tool

+Password encryption is a critical aspect of securing user credentials in software applications.
+Storing passwords in plaintext is a significant security risk because if unauthorized access occurs, the passwords can be easily exposed.
+Instead, passwords should be hashed or encrypted using secure algorithms.
-The purpose of the script is to assist in circumventing authentication attacks by creating stronger passwords via encoding.
-Your encrypted plain-text password will never be displayed, but copied to your clipboard.
+The purpose of the script is to mitigate brute force & dictionary attacks via encoding.

-Libraries
--base64
--string
--pyperclip3

-Executing the program:
-The program is designed to be used as an executable, using pyInstaller module.
-Once installed, locate the directory of the program and run pyinstaller.

-Authors:
-j-lo
+Dependencies include,
+-Base64
+-String
+-Pyperclip3